lit/lit-element/README.md

   returns a `Promise`, it will be *awaited* before resolving the `updateComplete` promise.
   Setting properties in `finishUpdate()` does trigger `invalidate()` and blocks the `updateComplete` promise.

+  * `finishFirstUpdate(changedProperties): Promise?` (protected) Called after element DOM has been updated the first time.
+This method can be useful for capturing references to rendered static nodes that must be directly acted upon, for example in `finishUpdate`.

   * `updateComplete`: Returns a promise which resolves after the element next renders.